PDP-10/its/README.md

 1960s.
 The MIT site was shut down in 1990, but enthusiasts continue to operate ITS systems to this day.

+### About this project

+The goals are:

+- To provide an automated build from start to end.
+No user invervention is necessary.

+- To check whether source code exists for all programs.
+Actually, we already found a few cases where they don't.

+- To ensure that we know how to build all programs.
+In many cases we can just invoke MIDAS, but some require the use of DDT.

+- To update programs with the latest bug fixes and enhancements.

+- To be able to set configurable options across the whole system, such as host name, IP address, hardware devices.

+The build currently runs on the SIMH and KLH10 emulators.
+Of course, we'd be delighted to test this on a real KS10.

 ### Documentation

 See the [`doc` subdirectory](doc) for documentation.